 Established in 2018, Cambridge City Foodbank’s Fairbite shop offers people the opportunity to access a wide selection of foods for a small membership fee.
 The service is available to local people who are referred by a professional agency, such as a children’s centre or housing association, because they are struggling to afford to buy food for themselves and their families.

 The food in the Fairbite shop is mainly surplus stock from the warehouse and some is excess supermarket stock, which comes from the national charity FareShare.
 Fruit and vegetables are donated by Histon Produce.
-In January, we spoke to Suzie Filmer and Lisa Lee, two of our long-standing Fairbite volunteers to find out what a normal shift is like and how the pandemic has challenged the way the service operates.
+In January, we spoke to Suzie and Lisa, two of our long-standing Fairbite volunteers to find out what a normal shift is like and how the pandemic has challenged the way the service operates.

 What is a typical volunteering shift like at Fairbite?